-In 2016–17, the tourism industry directly contributed $17.3 billion to New South Wales’ economy and directly employed approximately 171,000 people.
+In 2016–17, the tourism industry directly contributed $17.3 billion to the economy in New South Wales and directly employed around 171,000 people.
 The industry’s total contribution to the economy is estimated at $34.2 billion, or 6 per cent of NSW’s Gross State Product.
 And there are plans to grow the sector.

 The recent Visitor Economy Industry Action Plan 2030 includes a goal of more than tripling overnight visitor expenditure by 2030.